-In 2010 Ross was awarded the Wenlock Festival Poetry Prize within the Arvon International Poetry Competition by chief judge, Poet Laureate, Carol Ann Duffy.
+In 2009 Ross was awarded the Varuna Writers' House Dorothy Hewett Flagship Fellowship for Poetry, and in 2010 he was awarded the Wenlock Festival Poetry Prize within the Arvon International Poetry Competition by chief judge, Poet Laureate, Carol Ann Duffy.

 In 2011 Ross won a second international poetry prize, The Melbourne Poet's Union International Poetry Prize with Midsummer Night, a poem he wrote while in residency in western Norway.
 He was also shortlisted for The Bridport Prize from 8,200 entries.

-Ross was Poet in Residence at the Castlemaine Art Gallery for the Centenary Celebrations.
+Ross was Poet in Residence at the Castlemaine Art Gallery for the Centenary Celebrations in 2013.
 He was in the Gallery each weekend writing and chatting to visitors.
-A new Mark Time book, Awakenings: Poems from the Collection will be available from the Gallery shop and he will do a walking and reading tour of the gallery later in 2014 when Fr Ken Parker launches the book.
+Awakenings: Poems from the Collection (Mark Time Books) is available from the Gallery shop.
+There were walking and reading tours of the gallery in 2014 after Fr Ken Parker launched the book.
 The Blue Dressing Gown is also available from the Gallery shop.

-Ross has just completed his next book and hopes to publish in 2014.
-He will soon return from a successful tour of Europe where he had residencies in Romania and Norway.
+In 2014 Ross completed a successful tour of Europe where he had residencies in Romania and Norway.
 He read at the Boyle Arts Festival in Ireland and spent time in England, the Netherlands and Italy.